 Hosting / Hospitality The uncomfortable feeling of not belonging manifests itself in nuanced ways in people’s lives, but for some this discomfort is constant and inescapable.
 I have never felt the urgency to think about the discomfort of being a guest more than this moment in which the whole world is witnessing an increase in the number of people forcibly displaced.
 According to UN statistics, by the end of 2019 close to 80 million people were forcibly displaced worldwide and the numbers are at a record high.
 80 million people became guests and consequently a larger number of people became hosts to those who were displaced.
 Power, giving, concealment, acceptance: the rich, nuanced and even contradictory dynamics inherent to the relationship between hosts and guests offers a field of exploration within which ambiguity and discomfort reign.

 Laura Acosta and Santiago Tavera (MFA alumni, Concordia) are Colombian-Canadian artists based in Montréal.
-Since 2015, their collaborative practice forges an intersection between Tavera’s investigation of virtual technologies and interactive environments in relation to the body, with Acosta’s exploration of performance through wearable textiles.
+Since 2017, their collaborative practice forges an intersection between Tavera’s investigation of virtual technologies and interactive environments in relation to the body, with Acosta’s exploration of identity through textile structures and performance.
 Through this, they create site specific immersive experiences and expanded performances in which the audience questions their own position within a space.
 Their collaborative projects have been supported by the Canada Council for the Arts and Le Conseil des arts et des lettres du Québec, and presented in Canada at Optica, Centre d’art contemporain, MAI-Montréal, arts interculturels, Articule, and SUR Gallery, as well as Internationally at the International Images Festival of Manizales and the International Symposium on Electronic Art-ISEA.

 Talk Description